Bookbot

 • Distress

-On the utopian, man-made island, Stateless, Nobel Prize winner Violet Mosala is close to solving the greatest problem of her career - the quest for the ultimate Theory of Everything (TOE) is almost over.
-Burned out by recording the abuses of biotech for his TV news syndicate, Andrew Worth grabs the chance to follow Violet's story.
-In contrast the world of theoretical physics seems like an anaesthetised mathematical heaven, where everything is cool and abstract.
-He could not have been more wrong.
-One by one Mosala's rival quantum physicists are disappearing from the scientific summit at Stateless.
-But why?
-Is it something to do with Violet herself, or is there some other, more esoteric, force at work undermining the Theory of Everything Conference?
+On a utopian, man-made Oceania atoll, Violet Mosala, Nobel Prize winner and quantum physicist prepares to see off her rivals in the quest for the ultimate Theory of Everything.
+Burned out by recording the abuses of biotech for his tv news syndicate, Andrew Worth grabs the chance to follow Violet`s story.
+One by one her competitors are disappearing from the scientific summit.
+Who or what is to blame?
+Is one of the many cults-pro-and anti-science-narrowing the chances of her defeat by mortal means, or is there some other more esoteric force at work undermining the Theory of Everything Conference?

 Distress